ADL-TBB/tbb-bridge-dpi/INSTRUCTIONS.md

 - Others.py

-  Contains a basic implementation for learning rate schedule optimization used in DL_CassifierModel.py
+  Contains a basic implementation for optimal learning rate scheduling used in DL_CassifierModel.py

 - utils.py